CMSgov/cms-ars-3.1-high-aws-rds-microsoft-sql-server-2014-instance-stig-overlay/README.md

 # description: 'Set to true if filestream transact access is required'
 filestream_transact_access_only_required: false
 ```
-## Note

-It is assumed that the password complexity plugin: validate_password.so is installed, otherwise control 7.6 will fail.

 ## Running This Overlay
 When the __"runner"__ host uses this profile overlay for the first time, follow these steps: